rbertens/generic_mixing_framework/README.md

 - ME0: S0T0, S1T0, S2T0
 - ME1: S0T1, S1T1, S2T1
 - ME2: S0T2, S2T2

+Note, that there is a non-trivial step that is performed before actually constructing the mixed events: the positions of the elements of each row are randomized.
+This randomization is performed because the ordering of tracks within ALICE events is (somewhat) ordered according to transverse momentum, therefore not performing a shuffling would lead to an unbalanced momentum distribution.
+This procedure is carried out by efficient randomization of a standard vector with integer values representing row elements, so no shuffling of allocated memory is performed for reasons of efficiency.

 When dealing with less trivial examples, it is not obvious a solution can be found when following the same approach